spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> par 1 2 t s f
     SPEX> par 1 2 nh s f

+Step 4: Set the SED
+'''''''''''''''''''

-Step 4: Set the intrinsic spectral-energy-distribution (SED) of the AGN above the Lyman limit along our line-of-sight.
+Set the intrinsic spectral-energy-distribution (SED) of the AGN above the Lyman limit along our line-of-sight.

 For a typical Seyfert 1 galaxy, the SED has three components `(Mehdipour et al. 2015) <https://ui.adsabs.harvard.edu/abs/2015A%26A...575A..22M/abstract>`_:
   - A Comptonized disk component (``comt``) for optical to soft X-rays data
   - A power-law component (``pow``) for X-ray data
   - A neutral reflection component (``refl``) for hard X-rays data.
 Usually, the reflection component has an exponential cut-off energy (300 keV here).

 ::

     SPEX> com comt